Private stamp issues of Uruguay: Stage Coaches and Diligencia

 Part of article written in 1911 by Micheloni regarding the Diligencias of Uruguay:

-"The first stamps appeared in 1856.
-Up to this time the postal administration of Uruguay did not think it necessary to introduce the useful invention of Rowland Hill.
-It is true that at that period correspondence was of slight importance, particularly going out of the country.
-Very few sailing vessels made the voyage between Montevideo and Europe.
-Correspondence in the interior was effected by means of the diligencias, which were a kind of omnibus or mail coach, charged not only with the forwarding of correspondence but also travellers and their baggage.
-The lucky inhabitants of the United States, who travel so luxuriously in splendid Pullman cars, cannot easily imagine the quality of comfort which was experienced by the passengers in these famous diligencias.
-Picture to yourself a large omnibus with room for ten inside and three more beside the Mayoral, as the driver of the equipage was called.
-The team was made up of six horses, ranged in a triangle: three next the coach, two preceding these and finally the sixth one leading, which was generally ridden by another driver like a postillion.
-Beside the diligencia rode another man on horseback whose sole function was to stimulate the ardor of the coach horses by an abundant application of the whip.
+The first postage stamps of Uruguay were issued in 1956.
+Before their introduction, international correspondence was limited, in part because relatively few sailing vessels traveled between Montevideo and Europe.
+Mail within the country was commonly transported by diligencias, or mail coaches, which also carried passengers and baggage.
+These coaches typically accommodated around ten passengers inside and three beside the driver, known as the mayoral.
+They were drawn by teams of six horses, with an additional rider accompanying the coach to help manage and drive the team.

 A journey in the diligencia might be tolerable in the spring, particularly when the fresh air of the country fills the lungs of the chivalrous gauchos with the fragrance of the pampa; but during the high temperature of the southern summer or the "dog-days," I assure you that it could not have been very enjoy able; and there is reason to believe that those who had to make long journeys, particularly during the afternoon hours, must heartily have envied the inhabitants of Siberia.

 The service given by the diligencias was naturally very irregular and could hardly help being so.
 Sometimes floods on the numerous rivers which traverse the country would carry away the balsa, a kind of wooden raft used for ferrying, and the coach would be unable to proceed; sometimes, because of rains or the roughness of the roads, the coach would upset and the passengers would have to lend a hand to the mayoral in order to right it, if they wished to continue the journey.

 At that period, therefore, communication was carried on by means of these mail coaches, and the name DILIGENCIA printed at the top of the first stamps of Uruguay indicates that the mail was sent from Montevideo to the other cities of the country by them.
 These stamps were used solely for the domestic service."